BinomialLLC/basis_universal/README.md

 ### Other Features

-Both .basis and .KTX2 files support mipmap levels, texture arrays, cubemaps, cubemap arrays, and texture video, in all five modes.
+Both .basis and .KTX2 files support mipmap levels, texture arrays, cubemaps, cubemap arrays, and texture video, in all modes.
 Additionally, .basis files support non-uniform texture arrays, where each image in the file can have a different resolution or number of mipmap levels.

 In ETC1S mode, the compressor is able to exploit color and pattern correlations across all the images in the entire file using global endpoint/selector codebooks, so multiple images with mipmaps can be stored efficiently in a single file.
 The ETC1S mode also supports skip blocks (Conditional Replenishment) for short video sequences, to prevent sending blocks which haven't changed relative to the previous frame.